adzejs/adze/docs/guide/default-terminators.md

-# Terminators
+# Default Terminators

 After you generated an Adze log instance from a [factory function](factories.md) and have applied the desired [modifiers](modifiers.md) you must terminate the method chain.
 The methods used to terminate the chain are called **terminators**.

 When a log has been terminated it will generate a log render, check if it is allowed to print the log render, cache the log instance if a [Shed](/shed) exists, and then return a data object representing the log properties and the log render to any registered log listeners.
 After all of that it will return a [terminated log object](/guide/concepts.html#terminated-log-object).

-Adze comes with 8 default log level terminators:
+Adze comes with 8 default log level terminators, all of which can be [configured](configuration):

 | Level | Name                    | Standard Method Used |
 | ----- | ----------------------- | -------------------- |